abcxyz/guardian/cli.md

 * **-init-result="success"** - The Guardian init job result status.
 * **-plan-result="failure"** - The Guardian plan job result status.
+* **--skip-reporting** - If true, then skips reporting the Plan status in a comment/note on the platform's change request.
+Defaults to false.

 ## Workflows remove-guardian-comments